 IPSWICH, Mass. — February , 2019 — EBSCO Information Services (EBSCO) and KnowledgeWare Technologies have expanded their relationship to ensure libraries adopting the FOLIO Library Services Platform (LSP) will be able to rely on hosting and services support.

 The agreement demonstrates KnowledgeWare Technologies’ commitment to providing FOLIO implementation and support services backed by EBSCO hosting technology and data services.
-KnowledgeWare Technologies, located in Riyadh, Saudi Arabia, is a is a pan-Arab systems integration firm that specializes in bilingual (Arabic/English) Information Access Technology (IAT) and provides Open Source services to libraries in Saudi Arabia and other countries throughout the Middle East.
+KnowledgeWare Technologies, located in Riyadh, Saudi Arabia, is a pan-Arab systems integration and localization firm that specializes in bilingual (Arabic/English) Information Access Technology (IAT) and provides Open Source services to libraries in GCC and other countries throughout the Middle East.

-KnowledgeWare Technologies owner Massoud M. AlShareef says the company will work with EBSCO to support libraries across Saudi Arabia and the Middle East implementing FOLIO as their LSP, or looking to adopt FOLIO microservices at their institution.
+KnowledgeWare Technologies owner Massoud M. AlShareef says the company will work with EBSCO to support libraries across GCC countries implementing FOLIO as their LSP.
 “This partnership will allow libraries to save on technology and put their efforts into customer support and service.
 By partnering with EBSCO, KnowledgeWare Technologies can provide expertise, combined with our services, to help libraries integrate FOLIO to their systems.”

+AlShareef added “The FOLIO project is not just another library service platform; it is a true platform for innovations.
+I personally vision FOLIO as a true modern technology ecosystem, created to open so many doors for software companies that believe in the community-driven collaboration, including local OSS houses, to innovate new applications to manage library resources and expand library value worldwide.
+Kware is certainly aiming to make a positive impact within this eruptive movement coming to the region and abroad.

 EBSCO Director of Product Management, Mark Allcock, says these agreements give EBSCO the opportunity to create a high level of customer service standards.
 “It’s important that service providers like EBSCO and KnowledgeWare Technologies work together on local support structures for Saudi Arabian and Middles Eastern libraries looking to implement FOLIO.
 Many libraries need strong partners to take full advantage of modern open source benefits.
 As we move into the next steps in the FOLIO development, we will continue creating partnerships with providers.”